sergivv/PVPC_control/README.md

 - [x] Create data formatting script
 - [x] Create Action to automate daily data download
 - [x] Uploading data to MongoDB Atlas
-- [ ] Download the historical data from the ESIOS website (after to 06/01/2021)
+- [x] Upload historical data from the ESIOS website (after to 06/01/2021)
-- [ ] Download the historical data from the ESIOS website (prior to 06/01/2021 - new script)
+- [ ] Upload historical data from the ESIOS website (prior to 06/01/2021 - new script)